taskless/taskless/docs/get-started/express.md

 const app = express();
 // ... your express app setup

-// can use app or router
-app.use(EchoQueue.router);
+// works with app.use and router.use
+app.use(EchoQueue.router());

 export default app;
-});
 ```

+> ℹ **Advanced**
+> If you're using nested routers, you may call `.router()` with a full path that points to your mount location such as `EchoQueue.router("/mounted/at/subpath")`.
+This is a limitation in Express Routes, as a single Router removes the ability to inspect the full mount path.
+[1](https://github.com/expressjs/express/issues/3144)

-Now, when you enqueue this job, Taskless will send a request to `/queues/echo` with the payload `{ "content": "This is a sample message" }` at least once, and will confirm it receives a `200` response code.
+Now, when you enqueue this job, Taskless will send a request to `/queues/echo` with a signed payload of `{ "content": "This is a sample message" }` at least once, and will confirm it receives a `200` response code. 🎉

-## Errors
+## Errors and Retries

 By default, returning from your job handler will be seen as a successful call, regardless of return value.
 If you throw an error or have an unhandled exception, it will be caught by Taskless and the job will be marked as a failing call with the number of retries you specified at the queue and job level.

+By default, Taskless will try a Job 5 times before giving up.
+These runs are available on the Development Server or via taskless.io.

 ## Next

 While this is a fabricated example designed to show how to build Queues with Taskless, there's a variety of other ways you can leverage a queueing system:

-- Move event based actions such as email verification or calling Mailchimp APIs out of the main path, giving users faster responses
+- **Improve the Critical Path** - with Edge servers around the world, Taskless is faster than almost every other API.
+Move event based actions such as email verification or calling Mailchimp/Zapier APIs out of the main path, giving users a faster response time
-- Generate contact suggestions at a time relative to each individual user, spreading work and resource usage out over the day
-- Do computationally expensive operations one chunk at a time while reusing your serverless infrastructure
+- **Schedule User-Centric Crons** - with full timezone support, Taskless jobs can run relative to a user's timezone.
+Spread that 3am Cron job out to 3am relative to every user and avoid the "Thundering Herd" problem
+- **Massive Fan Out** - Optimized for edge processing, Taskless loves small digestible tasks.
+If you can do it in a Lambda, you can do it (later) in Taskless

 There's no limit to what you can build.